-Since opening its doors in 1991, Ozarks Technical Community College has been an integral part of the success of thousands of our citizens.
-Twenty-three years later, we are the third-largest community college in Missouri, and we help more students every year to continue their education and prepare themselves for today's competitive job market.
+Since opening its doors a quarter century ago, Ozarks Technical Community College has been an integral part of the success of thousands within our community.
+Now 25 years later, we are the third-largest community college in Missouri with five locations and a robust online program.
+Every year we fulfill our mission by helping thousands of students achieve their educational goals and prepare for today's competitive job market.